Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/tutorial.rst

 	$ head -4 Minced_CRISPRs/PROCESSED/CRISPR_spacers.fna
 	>I-F_1
-	AAACTCATCAGGCACCGGCAGCGCAATCAACT
+	AGGTCGAAACGAAGGTGCTGATGGGTCGCCTT
 	>I-F_2
-	AAAGCGGGCATGACGTTCAACCCCAACAGCCG
+	AATAATAATACTCAGCCCTAGCGCCCTGAGCA

 What about if the repeats in the built-in database or in the file provided using ``-r`` are not the repeats present in our assemblies?
 Let's see.

-The example assemblies we are working with here have mostly subtype I-F arrays and a few I-E arrays.
+The example assemblies we are working with here have only subtype I-F arrays.
 Let's see what happens if we use a repeats file containing only the I-E repeat:

 .. code-block:: shell